NBA Rumors: Latest Buzz Surrounding Dwight Howard, Tyreke Evans and More

 The Golden State Warriors are out of the picture now that they have DeMarcus Cousins, which leaves teams like the New Orleans Pelicans, Los Angeles Lakers and Washington Wizards in play.

-USA Today's Sam Amick mentioned on the HoopsHype podcast the Pelicans and Wizards have shown interest, while the a return to the Lakers is on his radar, as HoopsHype's Alex Kennedy pointed out:
+USA Today's Sam Amick mentioned on the HoopsHype podcast the Pelicans and Wizards have shown interest, while a return to the Lakers is on his radar, as HoopsHype's Alex Kennedy pointed out:

 Alex Kennedy @AlexKennedyNBA